Josephhaefling/flashcards-challend/README.md

 # Flashcards

-  This application is deployed on heroku: [ArtisTry Heroku.](http://artistry-turing-app.herokuapp.com/)
+  This application is deployed on heroku: [Flashcards.](https://dazzling-nobel-d8149c.netlify.app/)

   A flash card game for users to test their knowledge.